Keel-billed Toucan

 - Massive multi-colored 'rainbow' bill

-- Bright yellow chest and throat
+- Bright yellow throat and bib contrasting with black body

 When You’ll See Them